open-data-rescue/climate-data-rescue/README.md

 There are a number of models in ClimateDataRescue:

-- Asset (Document Page)
+- Asset (one ledger page)
-- Pagetype (Book)
+- Pagetype (set of pages with one template)
-- Ledger (Set of Books)
+- Ledger (set of pagetypes)
-- Transcription (Set of Annotations)
+- Transcription (set of annotations - one complete attempt at transcribing a page)
-- Annotation
+- Annotation (one attempt to transcribe a part of the page)
-- Template (Groups of Fieldgroups)
+- Template (set of fieldgroups)
-- Fieldgroup (Group of Fields)
+- Fieldgroup (group of fields)
-- Field
+- Field (a specific input variable - e.g. maximum temperature)
 - User
-- Album (Collection of Photos)
+- Album (collection of photos)
 - Photo

 ### Asset

-Assets are the objects which you wish to have the user transcribe (usually a ledger page).
+Assets are the objects which you wish to have the user transcribe.
 They contain a link to the image file to be shown, a desired width to be displayed at and a template_id to be applied to them.
 The Template that Asset belongs to defines the Fields that can be transcribed.

 Assets are organised in to pagetypes.
-These are collections of assets (pages) with the same layout, which the user will look through and transcribe.
+These are collections of assets which the user will look through and transcribe.
 Assets must belong to an Pagetype.

 #### Relationships
 - has many: transcriptions